Hackout2/EpiJSON/README.md

 [![Build Status](https://travis-ci.org/Hackout2/format.svg)](https://travis-ci.org/Hackout2/format)

-The aim of EpiJSON is to implementing a generic JSON format for storing line list case data for infectious disease epidemiology.
+The aim of EpiJSON is to implement a generic JSON format for storing line list case data for infectious disease epidemiology.